A state-by-state breakdown of US coronavirus cases - KEYT | KCOY

 The patient is believed to have been exposed to the virus while on a recent cruise on the Grand Princess cruise ship.
 The patient, who is older than 60, is recovering at home and is under a Davis County-issued isolation order.

+The Virginia Department of Health announced March 8 a second presumptive positive case of coronavirus in the state.
+The department said the case was an individual in their 80s who had recently traveled on a Nile River cruise.

-A US Marine assigned to Fort Belvoir in Virginia tested positive for coronavirus on March 7 and is hospitalized, according to a tweet from Defense Department spokesman Jonathan Rath Hoffman.
+The first case was a US Marine assigned to Fort Belvoir in Virginia who tested positive for coronavirus on March 7 and is in the Fort Belvoir Community Hospital, according to the Defense Department.
+The Marine recently returned from overseas where he was on official business.

 Of the state’s coronavirus cases, 71 were in King County and 27 in Snohomish County, according to the Department of Health.
 Five other counties have one case each.

-Note: CORRECTION: An earlier version of this story misstated the number of coronavirus cases repatriated from the Diamond Princess cruise ship.
-It is 46.